 Decision Coverage Testing - When we use parameters in an Oracle Data Integrator package, no doubt we are using variables, and lots of variables to make sure we are able to handle all our scenarios.
 This calls for several true false paths each of which needs extensive testing to make sure we do not inadvertently fall into a trap which was never seen by us, worse that untested code path can end up doing something nasty (say data removal, which might call for re-running the loading processes) that can take several hours to fix.

-Fuzz Testing - Even after extensively doing Branch Testing and Decision Coverage Testing, it is important to view from the perspective of an user and try running the parameterized code with random combination of values in an effort to see if all such combinations have been part of already tested scenarios and do not do something that we would not expect it to.
-It is necessary to document each and every scenarios captured, because in future you do not want to suddenly wake up at night thinking if something was tested or not, right?
+Fuzz Testing - Even after extensively doing Branch Testing and Decision Coverage Testing, it is important to view from the perspective of a user and try running the parameterized code with random combination of values in an effort to see if all such combinations have been part of already tested scenarios and do not do something that we would not expect it to.
+It is necessary to document each and every scenario captured, because in future you do not want to suddenly wake up at night thinking if something was tested or not, right?

-Thus we can create something really useful, but at the same time be cautious that we do not hurt ourselves with something so much powerful that it starts overshadowing us.
+Thus, we can create something really useful, but at the same time be cautious that we do not hurt ourselves with something so much powerful that it starts overshadowing us.
 It's true machine and AI is the future, but we do want to make them flawless to avoid something like we saw in Isaac Asimov's fictions!